Skip to main content

 Associate public IP

-Associate a public IP to an instance.
+You can associate a public IP with an instance.

-Only Project Admin can associate public IPs.
+Only users with Project Admin privileges can associate a public IP.

-1. Go to Beyond Compute Service > GPU in the KakaoCloud Console.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

 Disassociate public IP

-Disassociate a public IP.
+You can disassociate a connected public IP.

-Only Project Admin can disassociate public IPs.
+Only users with Project Admin privileges can disassociate a public IP.

-1. Go to Beyond Compute Service > GPU in the KakaoCloud Console.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

-4. Click the [Disassociate] button.
+4. Click [Disassociate].

 caution